-Pursuant to the terms of the MOU, the Company made subsequent to March 31, 2017 a cash payment of US\$17,640 to the Seimana project, which is to be used to complete the renewal of the mineral tenures that comprise the Seimana Project.
+Pursuant to the terms of the MOU, a cash payment of US\$17,640 was made to the Seimana optionors, which was used to complete the renewal of the mineral tenures that comprise the Seimana Project.
 Subject to completion of satisfactory due diligence on title to the Seimana Project, the Company will have the exclusive option to acquire a 70% interest in the Seimana Project by incurring exploration expenditures of US\$700,000 on the Seimana Project within 18 months of the effective date of the MOU, including expenditures of at least US\$300,000 within the first 6 months.
 Once the Company has acquired the 70% interest, the remaining 30% interest in the Seimana Project held by the optionors will remain undiluted until such time as the Company has incurred aggregate exploration expenditures of US\$2.0 million.
 Thereafter, the minority owners will have the right, but not the obligation, to participate in any project funding in proportion to their percentage ownership in the Project, or will be diluted proportionally.